Skip to main contentLink to External Link Policy

 • There are two types of chamomile: German chamomile and Roman chamomile.
 This fact sheet focuses on German chamomile.

-• Chamomile was described in ancient medical writings and was an important medicinal herb in ancient Egypt, Greece, and Rome.
+• Chamomile was described in ancient medical writings and was an important medicinal herb in ancient China, Egypt, Greece, and Rome.

 How Much Do We Know?